George Caleb Bingham:

 Notable examples of Bingham’s landscape paintings emerge particularly from the 1850s in a variety of styles.
 “Horse Thief”, “The Storm”, and “Deer in Stormy Landscape” all suggest a strong direction from Thomas Cole and the period of the Cole revival after the artist’s early and widely lamented death in 1848, with “Horse Thief” coming closest to one of Cole’s allegorical landscapes.
 In a more conservative direction, closer to English country scenes and American counterparts like Joshua Shaw, Thomas Doughty, and Asher Durand, “Landscape with Waterwheel and Boy Fishing” and “View of a Lake in the Mountains” offer his best examples and suggest youthful reveries drawn from Bingham’s growing up in Virginia and Missouri.
 Only 25 of Bingham’s 50 recorded landscapes have been located and therefore his complete achievement in this field, in which he ranged widely, must await a later judgment.

 Poussin’s works clearly inspired Bingham’s thinking about figural compositions, as well as about landscape.
-George learned well from the masters: his compositions with figures are exceptionally well organized and skillfully posed; his landscapes are arranged clearly and distinctly.
+Bingham learned well from the masters: his compositions with figures are exceptionally well organized and skillfully posed; his landscapes are arranged clearly and distinctly.
 Pyramidal formations of figures and a balanced geometrical construction consistently bring a classical order to Bingham’s narrative and landscape paintings.
 His style could be succinctly stated— a straightforward realistic manner based on geometrical principles and classical models.

 Bingham was inspired by many artistic predecessors but his genius invariably transformed suggestion from others into his own original statement.

 Starting in 1847 and in a more developed way in the early 1850s, Bingham began his “Election” series of paintings illustrating America’s democratic process and the political life of the Western frontier.
 The success of these election pictures in their public exhibitions encouraged Bingham to commission engravings of them and this continued to spread his fame around the nation.
 These prints also importantly supported and illustrated the notion of Missouri’s coming of age within the American political framework, having just become a state in 1820.
-Many of George’s political paintings exist in duplicate since he made one available for exhibition while a second was in the hands of an engraver.
+Many of Bingham’s political paintings exist in duplicate since he made one available for exhibition while a second was in the hands of an engraver.

 Two of the most notable Election pictures—“The County Election” and “The Verdict of the People”—involved dozens of carefully organized interacting figures, many of which were modeled from drawings of a wide variety of people that illustrated many physical types, ages, facial features, expressions, and body positions.
 The drawings with very little variation in size would then be creatively placed—transferred or modeled—onto the canvas; perhaps sketched first, and then painted.
 Bingham’s artistic method throughout his career involved use of a portfolio of model drawings, almost all of them figurative, many of which he reused interchangeably.
 Virtually all of Bingham’s extant drawings are deposited in museums across Missouri.

-Surprisingly, little evidence of preliminary landscape or portrait sketches have been found, suggesting George must have painted or drawn the landscape elements and portraits directly onto the canvas.
+Surprisingly, little evidence of preliminary landscape or portrait sketches have been found, suggesting Bingham must have painted or drawn the landscape elements and portraits directly onto the canvas.
 It is probable that he also used available photographs to assist with some of his portrait subjects after 1847.